 Once I got turned onto Richard Wolff, light bulbs went off , followed by new questions.
 I saw a light, skies parted and my questions were being heard.
 Where have you been all these years Richard?
 LOL its me.
 Im the one who got interested in boring politics only now about 12 months agoish…

 3. Does Marxism also lead to usurpation of human rights and dignity, withering of democratic principles and fear mongering?
 Not at all.
 People who claim that simply have Marxism upside down.
 Not surprising since communist ideology was heavily censored especially in America, where capitalists wanted nothnig to do with social good and used their money and networks to brainwash with mixture of communism fearmongering and self exultation.

-5. How does China keep capitalist from getting government seats? make bribing of representattives officials via contributions illegal and punishable, dont allow them in the gov, probably.
+5. How does China keep capitalist from getting government seats? make bribing of representatives via contributions illegal and punishable, don’t allow corporations in the gov, probably.
 Would need to research that more.

 6. Assuming we are following China’s state capitalism model, and we also try to get closer to communism by keeping businesses fairly small.
-China has a built in system to discourage business bye outs and monopolies, by assessing higher taxes to companies that become conglomerates of various trades, discouraging bye outs, and helping business diversification.
+China has a built in system to discourage business buy outs and monopolies, by assessing higher taxes to companies that become conglomerates of various trades, thereby helping business diversification.
 Such system rewards smaller businesses with lower taxes.
 Does that avoid business coalition and how are coalitions a bad thing?
 Not sure yet.

 I dont think a country would plunge into an overwhelmingly Marxian co-operative model of economy.
-Instead, a variety of business interprise models should also be available.
-All of them would include the well being of all players , not just the business owner.
+Instead, a variety of business enterprise models should also be available.
+All of them would include the well-being of all players , not just the business owner.